-The IIAF applies to capital projects with a value of $10 million and above, being developed or delivered by General Government agencies and Government Businesses.
+The IIAF applies to capital projects with a value of $10 million and above, being developed, procured or delivered by General Government agencies and Government Businesses.

-This tiered, risk-based approach to evaluating projects ensures that the focus is on the most important and complex projects.
+This tiered, risk-based approach to the assurance evaluation ensures that the focus is on the most important and complex projects.
 The process is confidential to each project, and advice is provided to the NSW Government, as the investor, through regular reporting.

-The IIAF is the applicable Gateway Coordination Framework under NSW Gateway Policy, administered by NSW Treasury.
+The IIAF is the applicable Gateway Coordination Framework under the NSW Gateway Policy.
+The NSW Gateway Policy is administered by NSW Treasury.

 For more information on project assurance managed by Infrastructure NSW, please contact email@example.com.

 The IIAF Gateway Review process provides for a series of short, focused, independent expert reviews, held at key decision points in a project’s lifecycle.

-Gateway Reviews are conducted by independent experienced practitioners, appointed by Infrastructure NSW to form a Review Team.
+Gateway Reviews are conducted by independent, experienced practitioners, appointed by Infrastructure NSW to form a Review Team.
 Practitioners appointed to a Review Team are selected according to each project / program’s needs, and to provide a mix of skills, knowledge and experience.

 During a Gateway Review, the Review Team interview key stakeholders and review relevant documents.
 This enables the independent review team to identify project risks and provide recommendations on how these should be addressed, as well as identify opportunities to complement delivery of a project or program.